Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 - Christchurch Castle – A romantic ruin dating back to Norman times

 - Maiden Castle, Dorchester – In fact an Iron Age hill fort settlement, Maiden Castle is one of the best and largest examples of its kind in Europe

 - Sherborne Old Castle & Sherborne New Castle – Explore these castles and grounds with their connection to explorer Sir Walter Raleigh

 - Sandsfoot Castle in Weymouth, and Portland Castle – These coastal forts were built by Henry VIII, both benefitting from good vantage points for keeping watch for potential invasion from the sea

 Private access only (but external viewing is possible)

 - Brownsea Castle on Brownsea Island – Created by Henry VIII to defend Poole Harbour from potential invasion by the French.
 Brownsea Castle was first privately owned in 1726 until it was bought by the National Trust, which now leases it to the John Lewis Partnership

-- Rufus Castle, Portland – Also known as ‘Bow and Arrow Castle’, this 15th Century ruin is named after William II, (who was known as Rufus, for his red hair) who is believed to have had an earlier C11th fort here.
-The castle overlooks Church Ope Cove and the Shambles sandbank – a particularly treacherous section of the dangerous sea here that has seen many shipwrecks over the years
+- Rufus Castle, Portland – Also known as ‘Bow and Arrow Castle’, this 15th Century ruin is named after William II, (known as Rufus, for his red hair) who is believed to have had an earlier C11th fort here.
+The castle overlooks Church Ope Cove and the Shambles sandbank – a particularly treacherous section of the dangerous sea here that has seen many a shipwreck over the years